Developer Guide

 Velocity includes

-Velocity files should always be included in the application package to ensure that installation is straightforward.
-If you are using overarching Velocity templates, these are to be stored in the portal directory internal/system/vm/html/include in their own subdirectory.
+Velocity files should always be included in the application package to ensure easy import.
+If there are overarching Velocity templates, these must be stored in the portal directory internal/system/vm/html/include and in a separate subdirectory there.
 All other directories are reserved for Intrexx.

 Groovy coding conventions